Sustainability

 Why It Matters

-It's about pollution, yes, but it's also about the impact managing these materials and processes have on on the people working with them, and their immediate communities.
-From the types of chemicals and materials used, to the protections in place for the people working with those materials, as well as how the byproducts are managed, bluesign® takes a holistic approach.
+It's about pollution, yes, but it's also about the impact managing these materials and processes has on the people working with them, and their immediate communities.
+From the types of chemicals and materials used to the protections in place for the people working with those materials, as well as how the byproducts are managed, bluesign® takes a holistic approach.

 Where We Are Today